shannonlal/developmentnotes/reading-notes/web-authn/Webauthn-Summary-Notes.md

 -- Main problem with password is that it is a shared secret (i.e. between the user and the website).
 So if it is stolen from the server they have their password.

 - web auth
+It allows servers to integrate with strong authenticates no in devices (Apple Touch Id).
+It uses a private-public keypair (known as credential) for a website.
+The private key is stored securly on the user's device.
+A public key and a randomly generated credential ID is sent to the server for storage.
+The server then uses the public key to provde the user's identifie

+### Part 1 - Generate Attestation Options
+The first part is to generate the attestation options (used before the registration option).
+It will provide the following key elements:
+- challenge - random number generated on the server
+- reply party - Authenticator
+- timeout
+- public Key Credential Parameters -- An Array of Public Key Credniatial Types that are acceptable on the server.
+Notes: alg -- described in the COSE Registration

+### Part 2 - Verify Attestation - i.e. (Registration)

 ## Client(Device) side work.
 How does the encryption process work